bonyoC-137/Dropil-Fraud-Exposed/README.md

 Learn from them how to keep the hype going, no matter if you sued by the SEC for fraud, no matter you have provided fabricated documents, lied to tens of thousands of people, every day.
 There is no shame, it seems that there is no fear even.<br>

 During all that time so many other exchanges asked for Listing the DROP token to their platform, publicly inside the group chat.<br>
+But probably and surly all those accounts where Fake.<br>
 ![](assets/README-d3ff972a.png)<br>
 Who the hell would want to list DROPIL, when DROPIL is accused for Fraud, For Fabricating financial documents, and for Lies under oath ?<br>
 As you already noticed, this account was created just the same date and time when he posted a exchange listing request - **Leroy Strickland | bitrue**.<br>